Complexity bounds for Dirichlet process slice samplers: Numerical experiments

+All algorithms are implemented in \texttt{R} and are made available as supplementary material.
+Figures~\ref{fig:time_main} and~\ref{fig:ESS_main} report, respectively, the wall-clock time required for $1{,}000$ iterations (in seconds) and the effective sample size (ESS) per second as functions of the input size.
+For some methods, results at larger sample sizes are unavailable due to computational constraints; we declare an algorithm to be infeasible at a given sample size if it requires more than one second to complete the first ten iterations on a laptop with 13th Gen Intel(R) Core(TM) i7-1370P.
 Marginal CRP-based samplers exhibit the steepest growth in computational time, becoming infeasible already at moderate sample sizes, while blocked Gibbs samplers display predictable scaling behavior.
 In contrast, slice-based samplers achieve a more favorable trade-off: although their per-iteration cost increases with $n$, the growth is substantially slower than that of marginal samplers and comparable to that of blocked Gibbs samplers with $L=10$ components, which, however, do not target the correct posterior.
 This behavior is also reflected in high ESS per second.
 Marginalizing the atoms within the slice sampler appears to increase the computational time per iteration but does not improve mixing sufficiently, particularly for small datasets, leading to lower ESS per second for small sample sizes compared to the original version.
 Overall, these empirical results align with the high-probability complexity bounds established in Section~\ref{sec:hpb}, supporting the scalability of slice-based approaches for posterior inference in DP--based models.